-Given the global nature of personal information flows, APEC’s Data Privacy Subgroup has been involved in collaborative efforts with other international organisations with the goal of improving trust and confidence in the protection of personal information and, ultimately, to enable the associated benefits of electronic commerce to flourish across the APEC region.
+Given the global nature of personal information flows, APEC's Data Privacy Subgroup has been involved in collaborative efforts with other international organisations with the goal of improving trust and confidence in the protection of personal information and, ultimately, to enable the associated benefits of electronic commerce to flourish across the APEC region.
 While privacy regimes such as the APEC Privacy Framework are drafted at the level of principles, there are often very significant differences in the legal and policy implementation of those principles in different economies around the world.
-In an effort to bridge those differences and find commonality between the two largest privacy systems – the APEC Privacy Framework and the EU Data Protection Directive – in 2012 APEC endorsed participation in a working group to study the interoperability of the APEC and EU data privacy regimes.
+In an effort to bridge those differences and find commonality between the two largest privacy systems, in 2012 APEC endorsed participation in a working group to study the interoperability of the APEC and EU data privacy regimes.

 V THE YEAR IN REVIEW AND OUTLOOK

-On 12 June 2017, the South Korean government officially joined the United States (2012), Mexico (2013), Japan (2014) and Canada (2015) as an approved APEC economy participating in the APEC CBPR system.25 This system is growing slowly, as some economies are waiting to see interest from business and some businesses are waiting for member economies to join.
+In February 2018, the Singapore government officially joined the United States (2012), Mexico (2013), Japan (2014), Canada (2015), and South Korea (2017) as an approved APEC economy participating in the APEC CBPR system.34 This system is growing slowly, as some economies are waiting to see interest from business and some businesses are waiting for member economies to join.
 With all the North American Free Trade Agreement countries participating, the CBPR system has taken an important step towards an international presence, which may encourage more APEC member economies and business organisations to participate.
 IBM became the first company to be certified under the APEC CBPR system, in August 2013; it has been joined by nearly two dozen others, including companies with significant international presence, such as Apple, HP and Merck.
 All these companies were certified by TRUSTe, the sole accountability agent at the time.

 TRUSTe became the first recognised accountability agent under the CBPR system on 25 June 2013 and that status was renewed unanimously by the 21 APEC member economies in early 2015.
 In early 2016, the 21 APEC member economies approved JIPDEC as Japan's accountability agent.
 Mexico and Canada have not yet identified their domestic accountability agents.

-Following its first enforcement decision under the CBPR against Very Incognito Technologies Inc in June 2016 for misrepresenting its compliance with the CBPR,26 the FTC continues to bring enforcement actions under APEC.
-Over the past year, the FTC reached settlements with three additional companies – Sentinel Labs, Inc, SpyChatter, Inc and Vir2us, Inc, – in actions where the FTC alleged the companies had misrepresented consumers about their participation in the APEC CBPR system.27 According to the FTC’s allegations, all three companies’ privacy policies misrepresented that the companies either ‘comply with the APEC CBPR’ or ‘abide by the APEC CBPR’.
+Following its first enforcement decision under the CBPR against Very Incognito Technologies Inc in June 2016 for misrepresenting its compliance with the CBPR,35 the FTC continues to bring enforcement actions under APEC.
+In 2017, the FTC reached settlements with three additional companies – Sentinel Labs, Inc, SpyChatter, Inc and Vir2us, Inc – in actions where the FTC alleged the companies had misrepresented consumers about their participation in the APEC CBPR system.36 According to the FTC's allegations, all three companies' privacy policies misrepresented that the companies either 'comply with the APEC CBPR' or 'abide by the APEC CBPR'.
 To settle, the companies signed consent agreements that prohibit them from making misrepresentations about their participation, membership or certification in any privacy or security programme sponsored by a government or self-regulatory or standard-setting organisation.

-These cases followed the FTC’s announcement in 2016 that it had sent warning letters to 28 companies who claimed compliance with the CBPR despite failing to meet the CBPR requirements.
-The combination of the first enforcement action and the large number of enforcement letters indicates that the FTC has brought actions against other companies for similar misrepresentations in other transborder programmes, such as the US–EU Safe Harbor Framework and recently under the Privacy Shield as well.
-The FTC has reminded companies not to mislead consumers about participation in the new EU–US Privacy Shield programme.
-These new enforcement decisions and warnings indicate that the FTC may play a more active role in the future enforcement of the CBPR.
+These cases followed the FTC's announcement in 2016 that it had sent warning letters to 28 companies who claimed compliance with the CBPR despite failing to meet the CBPR requirements.
+The FTC has brought actions against other companies for similar misrepresentations in other trans-border programmes, such as the EU–US Safe Harbor Framework and recently under the Privacy Shield programme.37 The FTC has reminded companies not to mislead consumers about participation in the new EU–US Privacy Shield programme.
+These new enforcement decisions indicate that the FTC may play a more active role in the future enforcement of the CBPR.

 1 Ellyce R Cooper and Alan Charles Raul are partners at Sidley Austin LLP.
 The current authors wish to thank Catherine Valerio Barrad, who was the lead author for the original version of this chapter and made substantial contributions to prior updates.
-She was formerly a partner at Sidley and is now university counsel for the California State University System.
-Anna Tutundjian, an associate at Sidley Austin LLP, assisted in preparing this chapter.
+She was formerly a partner at Sidley and is now university counsel for San Diego State University.
+Sheri Porath Rockwell, an associate at Sidley Austin LLP, assisted in preparing this chapter.

 2 The current list of APEC member economies can be found at www.apec.org/About-Us/About-APEC/Member-Economies.aspx.